Influencer marketing is one of the most receptive forms of digital advertising. Why? Because it’s not intrusive.

 Influencer marketing is a collaboration with influencers (also known as creators) to leverage their credibility and audiences to promote a brand’s products and services.
 It’s a form of social media marketing that relies on endorsements and recommendations from influencers and content creators to reach the target audience.

 The reason?
 It works.
 Ninety percent of marketers believe influencer marketing is an effective form of marketing, and customers back this up.
-As reported by Salesforce, Gen Z shoppers prefer marketing that shows real, diverse customers that’s not overly polished.
+As reported by Salesforce, Gen Z shoppers prefer marketing that shows real, diverse customers that are not overly polished.

 Enter influencers and creators.